This dairy-free paleo casserole is made with layers of fresh veggies, bright herbs, and chicken! Naturally gluten-free, whole30 and so delicious!

 While the casserole is baking, heat a large pan on medium-high heat and add the olive oil.
 Add in the almond meal and coconut flour and let it cook until it absorbs into the oil and turns dark brown.
 Pour in the almond milk and let it come to a boil, stirring constantly.
 Once it’s boiling, reduce the heat to medium and let it cook for 10-11 minutes at a low boil, stirring often until it thickens.
 Season with salt and pepper.

 Of all my paleo casserole recipes, this one is one of my faves!
 I just love it, and it can be paired with so may different delicious sides as well!
-A few that I recommend are:
+Here are a few I recommend:

 - Vegan Paleo Broccoli Cashew Salad